-• If there is no change in approach, Pupil meets with Deputy Head Academic (or Head of Department if subject specific) who will review/amend Ready to Learn report.
-If there is no change in behaviour, Pupil meets Deputy Head Academic and parents.
-If there is no change in Behaviour, Pupil meets Senior Deputy Head.
-If there is no change in behaviour, pupils meets Head.
-If there is no change in behaviour, the pupil follows the process of time out, fixed term exclusion and permanent exclusion.
+• If there is no change in approach, the pupil meets with the Deputy Head Academic (or Head of Department if subject specific) who will review/amend Ready to Learn report.
+If there is no change in behaviour, the pupil meets with the Deputy Head Academic and parents.
+If there is still no change in Behaviour, the pupil meets with the Senior Deputy Head.
+If there is no change in behaviour, the pupils meets Head.
+Finally, if there is no change in behaviour, the pupil follows the process of time out, fixed term exclusion and permanent exclusion.

-Parents may be called in with the Deputy Head Academic/Senior Deputy Head/Head as appropriate
+Parents may be called in with the Deputy Head Academic/Senior Deputy Head/Head as appropriate.